gulnaz-zh/emotion-recognition/README.md

  Some pretrained models are provided in models folder.
 3D CNN models are not uploaded because of GitHub memory restrictions.

- For any dataset evaluation, dataset folder should arranged as shown in the dataset folder.
+ For any dataset evaluation, dataset should arranged as shown in the dataset folder.